 4. Isthmus Peak

-The path which leads mostly through private farmland has a nice balance between exposed and unexposed parts, a lot like my photos which are also all perfectly exposed ;)
+The path which leads mostly through private farmland has a nice balance between exposed and unexposed parts.

 The summit views are arguably more impressive than Roys Peak and you'll meet a tenth of the people up there.

 Elevation Gain: 1000m